James-Tremblay/Portfolio/README.md

 # Portfolio
 Welcome to my coding portfolio!
 This collection showcases a variety of projects I've completed to demonstrate my skills, growth, and versatility as a developer

+This is a link to a website that myself and a friend manage https://343f24.github.io/343f24-final-project-aidan-james/